-The Center for Islamic Sciences (CIS) was established in 2000 (then called Center for Islam and Science).
-CIS operates under an international advisory board and a local executive committee.
+The Center for Islamic Sciences (CIS) was established in 2000 (then called Center for Islam and Science) as a non-profit organization dedicated to the following aims and objectives.

 CIS operates under an international advisory board and a local executive committee.

-The Center started publishing its semi-annual journal of Islamic Sciences in 2003.
-The journal (then entitled, Islam & Science) is dedicated to a creative exploration of the natural and human sciences.
+- In 2003, the Center started to publish a semi-annual journal, Islamic and Science.
+The journal was renamed in 2013 as Journal of Islamic Sciences.
+It is a peer-reviewed journal of Islamic perspectives on science, civilization and intellectual history.
+It is dedicated to a creative exploration of the natural and human sciences.
 The journal publishes articles which critically evaluate contemporary knowledge as seen from within the framework of traditional Islamic thought and learning.
 It explores ways to renew rigorous and productive links with the intellectual tradition of Islam in order to enhance our understanding of God, life, the cosmos and the human condition.

-The Center also organizes conferences, workshops, and symposia on various aspects of Islam, including Islamic perspective on education, science and philosophy.
-There are plans to start online courses geared toward specific needs of professionals in various areas.
-These include courses such as teaching science from an Islamic perspective, understanding the thought and works of specific scholars, courses designed to increase public awareness of, and appreciation for, the rich heritage of the Islamic intellectual sciences and their relevance for the contemporary world.
+- The Center also organizes conferences, workshops, and symposia on various aspects of Islam, including Islamic perspective on education, science and philosophy.
+There are plans to start online courses on various aspects of Islam, education from an Islamic perspective, courses on Islamic understanding of Nature, Islamic perspective on the Environmental Crisis.
+Other envisioned courses include teaching science from an Islamic perspective, understanding the thought and works of specific scholars, courses designed to increase public awareness of, and appreciation for, the rich heritage of the Islamic intellectual sciences and their relevance for the contemporary world.